WWE Judgment Day (2004)

-The 2004 Judgment Day was the sixth Judgment Day professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held exclusively for wrestlers from the promotion's SmackDown! brand division.
-The event took place on May 16, 2004, at Staples Center in Los Angeles, California.
+The 2004 Judgment Day was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the sixth Judgment Day and took place on May 16, 2004, at the Staples Center in Los Angeles, California.
+It was held exclusively for wrestlers from the promotion's SmackDown! brand division, which made it the first brand-exclusive Judgment Day after the previous year's event also featured wrestlers from Raw.

 The main event was for the WWE Championship between Eddie Guerrero and John "Bradshaw" Layfield (JBL), which JBL won by disqualification after Guerrero hit JBL with the WWE Championship belt; titles do not change hands via disqualification or countout unless stipulated, thus Guerrero retained.
-Featured matches on undercard were The Undertaker versus Booker T, John Cena versus René Duprée for the WWE United States Championship and Chavo Guerrero versus Jacqueline for the WWE Cruiserweight Championship.
+Featured matches on undercard were The Undertaker versus Booker T, John Cena versus René Duprée for the WWE United States Championship, and Chavo Guerrero versus Jacqueline for the WWE Cruiserweight Championship.

 Production

 Background

 The event was held at the Staples Center in Los Angeles, California.

-Judgment Day was first held by World Wrestling Entertainment (WWE) as the 25th In Your House pay-per-view (PPV) in October 1998.
-It then returned in May 2000 as its own event, establishing Judgment Day as the promotion's annual May PPV.
-The 2004 event was the sixth Judgment Day and was held on May 16 at the Staples Center in Los Angeles, California.
-While the previous year's event had featured wrestlers from both the Raw and SmackDown! brands, the 2004 event featured wrestlers exclusively from the SmackDown! brand.
+Judgment Day was a professional wrestling pay-per-view (PPV) event first held by World Wrestling Entertainment (WWE) as the 25th In Your House PPV event in October 1998.
+Following the discontinuation of the In Your House series in February 1999, Judgment Day was reinstated in May 2000 as its own PPV event, establishing Judgment Day as the promotion's annual May PPV.
+The sixth event was held on May 16, 2004, at the Staples Center in Los Angeles, California.
+While the previous year's event featured wrestlers from both the Raw and SmackDown! brands, the 2004 event was held exclusively for SmackDown!, which made it the first brand-exclusive Judgment Day.